-Even then people may find it quite uneasy to wear high heels for a longer period because of its formation and the chances are that you may get serious health issues.
+Even then people may find it quite uneasy to wear high heels for a longer period because of their formation and the chances are that you may get serious health issues.
 But we hope that in future shoemakers will make them as comfortable as other shoes are.
-One thing is clear though, that high heels will be more famous in future because women look more attractive and alluring in them and they feel quite attractive.
+One thing is clear though, that high heels will be more famous in the future because women look more attractive and alluring in them and they feel quite attractive.

 Did men’s heel style has ended?

-It would be inappropriate to say that after the fall of men’s heels, there is an end of high heels at all.
+It would be inappropriate to say that after the fall of men’s heels, there is an end to high heels at all.
 Some shoe designers took inspiration from the Persian cavalry heel and modify it, the famous example is cowboy boots which are considered masculine shoes which are fabricated quite strongly and give you a virile feeling.
-In the 1960s and 70s Beatles, boots were being introduced which was a variant of Chelsea boots; tight-fitting and pointed-toe Cuban heels shoes.
+In the 1960s and 70s Beatles, boots were introduced which were a variant of Chelsea boots; tight-fitting and pointed-toe Cuban heels shoes.
 In this regard, in 1961 John Lennon and Paul McCartney, who were a public image wear Chelsea boots and then Motley Crue rocked the stage with Cuban heels.
-Many brands such as Gucci, Dolce & Gabbana and Stefano Bemer, etc. also tried to revive the men’s heels but still, there is a lot of change in perspectives of men concerning heels.
+Many brands such as Gucci, Dolce & Gabbana and Stefano Bemer, etc. also tried to revive men’s heels but still, there is a lot of change in the perspectives of men concerning heels.

 Why high heels were invented and for what reason?

 What does the high heel symbolize?